-4.0 Discussion
+4 Discussion

 We quantified whether multiple acoustic parameters of the echolocation calls of horseshoe bat differ when bats were flying alone or in groups in the field, using two analysis approaches.
 For both the individual call analysis and the windowed call analysis, our results do not support a biologically meaningful difference in acoustic call parameters.
 This may seem somewhat unexpected, especially considering the fact that bats in our field site were flying in an enclosed reverberant volume - which should only amplify the problem of masking in multi-bat echolocation.

 To address the problem of analyzing calls that overlap in time and frequency, we introduced two automated analyses that can be performed on audio recordings of multiple CF-FM bats.
 First, we performed automated individual call analyses using the open-source itsfm package allows call component segmentation based on rate of frequency change in a sound.
-This frequency-modulation-based segmentation performs better than filtering around the peak frequency as done in previous studies [@itsfmbiorxivref].
+This frequency-modulation-based segmentation performs better than filtering around the peak frequency and results in more accurate CF-FM call component segmentation, and thus better measurements. [@itsfmbiorxivref].
 Second, to analyse audio with overlapping calls, we measured the overall acoustic parameters of short audio windows without assigning the measurements to individual calls.
 While coarser in time (?) than the individual call analysis, this window-based approach complements the individual call analyses by returning related measurements such as FM terminal frequency and dominant frequency range.

 4.1 CF component